What supplies and gear do you need to have when the SHTF?

-There are so many potential disasters that could happen at any moment, and you want to do your best to be prepared for all of them.
-This list of prepper supplies and gear isn’t meant to cover every single item that you would want to have in these situations (I’m sure blacksmithing equipment would be nice to have but I’m not including that on the list!).
+This list of prepper supplies and gear isn’t meant to cover every item you would want to have in these situations (I’m sure blacksmithing equipment would be nice, but I do not include that on the list!).

-- Water Stockpile: You can start stockpiling water today in your empty plastic bottles; you should have enough water for 2-3 months
+- Water Stockpile: You can start storing water today in your empty plastic bottles; you should have enough water for 2-3 months

 - Water purification system: This may include a camping water filter, bleach, or water purification tablets.
 Read more here.

 After water, shelter is your next priority.
 Shelter isn’t just a roof over your head.
-It is anything and everything which protects you from the elements.
-You will need:
+It is anything and everything that protects you from the elements.
+You will need the following:

-- Survival shelter: I highly recommend that you learn how to make a quick survival shelter for wilderness situations.
+- Survival shelter: I highly recommend learning how to make a quick survival shelter for wilderness situations.
 This can be done using debris like branches.
-To be prepared, you will want to make sure your Bug Out Bag (BOB) contains a tarp for creating a temporary shelter, and/or a tent.
+To be prepared, you must ensure your Bug Out Bag (BOB) contains a tarp for creating a temporary shelter and a tent.

-- Sleeping bag: Get a good, lightweight sleeping bag that is rated for freezing temperatures.
+- Sleeping bag: Get a lightweight sleeping bag rated for freezing temperatures.

-- Footwear: You will want good waterproof steel-toe hiking boots and also lots of changes of socks.
-You can wear the same clothes for weeks but sweaty, crusty socks will give you uncomfortable blisters!
+- Footwear: You will want good, waterproof steel-toe hiking boots and many sock changes.
+You can wear the same clothes for weeks, but sweaty, crusty socks will give you uncomfortable blisters!

-- Fire starter: Don’t rely on a lighter.
+- Firestarter: Don’t rely on a lighter.
 It will fail you!
-Get matches or a match-less firestarter.
+Get stormproof matches or a match-less firestarter.
 (How to start a fire without matches and make DIY firestarters.)

 Bugging Out refers to situations where you’d flee to the wilderness to wait out the worst.
-For bugging out situations, you should have about 2-3 days worth of food.
+You should have about 2-3 days worth of food for bugging out situations.

-Hunkering down is for situations when you would need to stay in your home (such as after a nuclear disaster when you don’t have enough time to get out of the danger zone).
-For hunkering down situations, you should prep your home so it has at least 1 month’s worth of nonperishable food reserves.
-Preferablyl you’ll want even more!
+Hunkering down is when you need to stay in your home (such as after a nuclear disaster when you don’t have enough time to get out of the danger zone).
+For hunkering down situations, you should prep your home with at least 1 month’s non-perishable food reserves.
+Preferably, you’ll want even more!

-- Non-Perishable Food: For bugging out, choose light foods like freeze dried meals and dehydrated foods.
-For hunkering down, choose any non-perishable foods like canned goods and bags of rice and beans.
-They will have to be rotated and/or packed properly for long-term storage.
+- Non-Perishable Food: Choose light foods like freeze-dried meals and dehydrated foods for bugging out.
+For hunkering down, choose non-perishable foods like canned goods and bags of rice and beans.
+They must be rotated and appropriately packed for long-term storage.

 - Cooking Stove: A small camping stove is good.
 Some options are gas or alcohol stoves.